Buck up. Because whether you endured floods or freezing temperatures throughout the winter months, there’s a warm front headed this way. Probably.

 OK, you’re right, we don’t know.
 We’re not meteorologists.
 We are, however, well placed to inform you that spring/summer collections are already dropping in stores.
 Which means now’s the time to engage in a little forward planning to ensure you’re not left with rails of string vests and cargo shorts to pick over.

 Chosen for their wearability and wide appeal, these are the trend-ticking pieces to consider adding to your fair-weather line-up.

 A Field Jacket

 Another season, another military-inspired jacket.
-While the bomber may have led the menswear charge for the past few seasons, the MA-1’s been granted long overdue leave for SS16.
+While the bomber may have led the menswear charge for the past few seasons, the MA-1’s been granted long overdue leave this season.
 Stepping up to the plate instead is the many-pocketed field jacket, with a slew of designers from Craig Green to Christopher Raeburn offering their riffs on the classic M-1965.

 Good news, then, if you’re a fan of warm-weather outerwear that skews smart rather than skinhead.
 Look for a cotton twill style in olive drab or stone if you’re steering traditional; suede, if plushness is your top priority; or get technical with one of the many lightweight nylon takes available.

 And stamp out the urge to fill your pockets to udder-like capacity.
 Only a certain degree of utility is acceptable unless you’re actually going to war.

 - Topman Camel Field Jacket